 Results

 A subset of 389 wells is selected for model training and withheld data testing.
 Each well is processed and then partitioned into a random training and testing set with 300 and 89 wells, respectively.
 The ABC-Net is trained using the Adam optimizer with learning rate 0.01 and batch size of 30 for 100 epochs using an NVIDIA RTX 3080 GPU.
 At each epoch, a random subset of 20% the batch size is used for validation.
 Mean Square Error (MSE) is used as the loss function, such that L=ξ*-ξ22, where ξ* is the manually labeled baseline-corrected SP log.
-The model has a total of 89,681 parameters and requires approximately 1.64 hours to train.
+The model has a total of 89,681 parameters and requires approximately 1.64 hours of CPU time to train.

 Comparing the baseline-corrected SP log predicted from ABC-Net, ξ, against manually-labeled SP logs, ξ*, the average training and withheld data testing error are 12.9% and 13.6%, respectively.
 Figure 3 shows the raw and baseline-corrected SP logs for 3 randomly selected wells.
-Once trained, each test prediction requires 420 milliseconds, providing a significant advantage for rapid baseline correction without the need for manual interpretation.
+Once trained, each test prediction requires 420 milliseconds of CPU time, providing a significant advantage for rapid baseline correction without the need for manual interpretation.

 Figure 3: The raw SP log (purple), manually-labeled baseline-corrected SP log (blue), and predicted baseline-corrected SP log (black) using ABC-Net for three randomly selected wells.